Sense of Belonging in Japan

-Sense of Belonging in Japan is pretty important on business.
+Sense of Belonging in Japan on Business

 The Importance of Belonging